-Visit Solana’s official installation guide: https://solana.com/docs/intro/installation
+Visit the official Solana installation guide: https://solana.com/docs/intro/installation

 command should be available: